Lexani42/knowledge_base/README.md

 # knowledge_base

-this is a knowledge base with integrated telegram interface and web API. create for personal needs, so there isn't account management
+this is backend for knowledge base with integrated telegram interface and web API. create for personal needs, so there isn't account management

 ## getting started
 1. install all the requirements